History of computing hardware: Electromechanical computers

 In 1941, Zuse followed his earlier machine up with the Z3, the world's first working electromechanical programmable, fully automatic digital computer.
 The Z3 was built with 2000 relays, implementing a 22-bit word length that operated at a clock frequency of about 5–10 Hz.
 Program code and data were stored on punched film.
 It was quite similar to modern machines in some respects, pioneering numerous advances such as floating-point numbers.
 Replacement of the hard-to-implement decimal system (used in Charles Babbage's earlier design) by the simpler binary system meant that Zuse's machines were easier to build and potentially more reliable, given the technologies available at that time.
-The Z3 was proven to have been a Turing-complete machine in 1998 by Raúl Rojas.
+Despite lacking explicit conditional execution, the Z3 was proven to have been a theoretically Turing-complete machine in 1998 by Raúl Rojas.
 In two 1936 patent applications, Zuse also anticipated that machine instructions could be stored in the same storage used for data—the key insight of what became known as the von Neumann architecture, first implemented in 1948 in America in the electromechanical IBM SSEC and in Britain in the fully electronic Manchester Baby.

 Zuse suffered setbacks during World War II when some of his machines were destroyed in the course of Allied bombing campaigns.
 Apparently his work remained largely unknown to engineers in the UK and US until much later, although at least IBM was aware of it as it financed his post-war startup company in 1946 in return for an option on Zuse's patents.